Gluu Casa Self-Service MFA

 Super Gluu, a free iOS / Android App

 Super Gluu can be configured to support a passwordless authentication workflow where the user scans a QR code for each sign-in, or simply enters a username and approves a push notification.
 It can also be used for traditional username + password + mobile push authentication.
 With an open-source software project, your organization can also brand and distribute your own version of Super Gluu.

 Built-in HOTP / TOTP

-Sometimes good old OATH tokens (HOTP/TOTP) is handy.
+Sometimes good old OATH tokens (HOTP/TOTP) are handy.
 Some devices just don’t support any mechanism to display a web page, and sending an OTP as the password mitigates some risk.
 Casa supports using a QR code to enroll an OTP software app (like Google Authenticator).
 You can also enroll a hardware OTP hardware device (e.g. a keyfob), manually or via an API.

-Plugins add More MFA options
+Plugins offer more MFA options